-This is where no seeking treatment causes you more pain and longer healing time than if you sought professional help.
+This is where no seeking treatment causes you more pain and longer healing time than if you seek professional help.

 Don’t aggravate your whiplash!
+It can also cause nausea, vomiting, dizziness, and intense headaches.
 Seek out your local chiropractor for sensible advice before returning to your regular daily schedule.

 Many people get a neck brace to help with their pain when they’ve suffered whiplash and we can understand why; it feels good!
 It’s not a cure-all, but it does offer some level of pain relief.